EnigmaCurry/d.rymcg.tech/docker-workstation/README.md

 [d.rymcg.tech](d.rymcg.tech).
 Install this on a secure Docker server, and you can use this as your remote Docker workstation.
 All of your d.rymcg.tech .env files and tools will live inside this container (or its volumes).
-You can setup access for all of your remote Docker server instances to be exclusively controlled through this container workstation, via SSH.
+Once installed, you can setup access for all of your remote Docker server instances to be exclusively controlled through this container workstation, via SSH.

 Once you've configured this container to be the sole docker client for your digital empire, locking down access is trivial: simply turn off